How to start a gutter cleaning business

 - Ladder stabiliser

-Join Checkatrade for support, guidance and a host of money-saving member benefits
+For support, guidance and money-saving member benefits

 How to grow your gutter cleaning business

 The majority of your customers will either be homeowners or commercial properties in need of gutter cleaning.
-How you pitch your business to these groups will vary, so consider if there’s more opportunity for one or the other in your local area.
+How you pitch your business to these groups will vary.
+So, consider if there’s more opportunity for one or the other in your local area.

-Once you’re established, you could also develop a specialist service to help you stand out from the competition.
-For example, offering to make minor gutter repairs while working, or offering some gutter guards.
-It’s also not uncommon for gutter cleaners to offer leaf removal, window washing, and skylight cleaning services.
+Once you’re established, develop a specialist service to help you stand out from the competition.
+For example, offer to make minor gutter repairs while working, or some gutter guards.

 Print marketing

-Digital marketing
+Digital Marketing

 - Create a company website

-- Use social media.
-It’s free and can help you reach a range of prospective customers
+- Use social media – It’s free and can help you reach a range of prospective customers

 - PPC and SEO

-- Join a dedicated trade directory such as Checkatrade
+- Join a dedicated trade directory (such as Checkatrade)

 Save money and time marketing your business

-As a member, you can display customer reviews, testimonials, and examples of your work on your profile page.
+- As a member, you can display customer reviews, testimonials, and examples of your work on your profile page

-Join Checkatrade for support, guidance and a host of money-saving member benefits
+For support, guidance and money-saving member benefits

 Is a gutter business profitable?

 Gutter business profit margins are generally quite good as there aren’t many overheads when starting up.
-You can also generate a decent stream of income during peak months when there’s more debris and leaves.

 How much should I charge to clean gutters?